What is the school looking for in prospective students?

 Does The Epiphany School of Global Studies require testing?

 Yes, we do require testing for admission in grades 3-12.
 Applicants in grades K-1 are given an age appropriate developmental screening to ensure readiness to begin school in grades K-1.
 The school is unequivocally a college-preparatory institution, and it is not constructive for a student to continually struggle.
 We are primarily looking for good fits—for both parties—when reviewing an application, but rest assured that well rounded means much more than simply grades.
 It includes outside interests and talents, desire and motivation, and a strong interest in participating in much of what the school has to offer.
 We consider all aspects of the submitted materials and not simply grades.

 No prior Spanish instruction is required or necessary to enter into our immersion program.

 How can parents get to know The Epiphany School of Global Studies better?

-We strongly encourage you to visit Open Houses or schedule a tour at Epiphany in order to better understand our school community.
+We strongly encourage you to visit by scheduling a tour at Epiphany in order to better understand our school community.
 Prospective families and students may also request the opportunity to visit the school for a Shadow Day.
 These visits allow you to experience firsthand our unique collaborative atmosphere and to envision what a day in the life of an Epiphany student would entail.